 As the Gerhardinger.org website tells us, “By sending sisters in two’s and three’s to reach people in rural areas, she departed from the contemporary pattern of large, formal monasteries.
 In order to maintain a common spirit, direction, and goal among the sisters, among the branch houses, and later among the provinces, she insisted on a unifying central government in her congregation.
 In contrast to established precedents and the prevailing spirit of the times, she was convinced that a woman could better understand and, therefore, direct and motivate her sisters.
 When her views about the government of her congregation were misunderstood, her trust in God and her deep loyalty to the church sustained her in the suffering she endured.”

 Strong women formed the foundation of the School Sisters of Notre Dame, and in their spirit generations of strong women have dedicated their lives to the service of God and others by becoming SSNDs.
-As we count down to the 185 days leading up to the 185th anniversary of the congregation, we are celebrating those amazing women, the work they have done and all of the lives they have touched.
+We celebrate those amazing women, the work they have done and all of the lives they have touched.